 We spent 4 days and 4 nights in Siargao (departing on the morning of the 5th day) which was sufficient time to see the main attractions and settle into the island lifestyle.
 Below, we detail our Siargao itinerary and expenses day by day.
+This post is not just a Siargao itinerary for couples; the island is a beach bum’s paradise so solo travellers will embrace the vibe quite easily.
 We unanimously agree that Siargao was our favourite stop during our Philippines trip.
 Should you visit, we have no doubt it will be your favourite too.

 OUR SIARGAO ISLAND BUDGET & 4-DAYS ITINERARY

 Welcome to Siargao!
 The fastest way to get to Siargao is to fly with Cebu Pacific or Philippine Airlines via Cebu.
 The plane lands at Siargao Domestic Airport which is on the west side of the island.
 Transfer to accommodation will be via minivan, tricycle or taxi.
 We chose the minivan option as we had already travelled for 30 hours and were exhausted.
 The minivans are air-conditioned and we were piled in with several other travellers.
 The trip from Siargao Airport to General Luna is approximately 50 minutes.